iimmaannuueell/Algorithms/README.md

 # Algorithm - in javascript

-This is for the purpose of learning programming for the basic, since i don't have computer science background.
+This is for the purpose of learning programming for the basic,

+Each Folder have its own EXPLANATION.md file with related explanations

 ## 1. FizzBuzz
-    *-* Modulus
+    Modulus

 ## 2. Harmless Ransom Note
-    *-* Big O Notation
+    Big O Notation